Food is the fuel that our bodies run off of. It plays an enormous role in how we look and feel. So we have to be conscientious of what we eat.

 White bread is a staple in most households, but the truth is that it contains little nutritional value.
 It contains more sugar than grain.
 It is also far less filling; meaning you have to eat more of it to feel satisfied after your meal.

 Try eating whole wheat or whole grain bread instead.
 These types of bread are good sources of gamma-oryzanol, which is known to lower cholesterol levels if consumed regularly.
 Grains can also be a good source of dietary fiber.

 With names like “reduced-fat” and “fat-free,” these options seem like a beneficial option for those looking to stay healthy.
 However, they are often more harmful than their regular counterparts.

 The fat in foods often adds to the flavor.
 When fat is removed, something else must take its place so that it doesn’t lose taste.
 This place holder is almost always salt, sugar or artificial sweeteners, all of which are worse for your health than fat.
+Some fats are actually good for you.
 These replacements can lead to a greater risk of diabetes or heart disease.

 So while the words “fat-free” and “reduced-fat” seem enticing, you should avoid them when you can.

 3. Creamy Salad Dressings

 When people want to lose weight or eat healthier, many turn to salads.
 This is a good idea in most cases.
 Salads, in most cases, can be nutritious and low in calories.

 However, not all salads are created equal.
 Salads in some restaurants can surpass 1,000 calories!
 It’s not the salad’s fault, but what comes on top of it.
 Cheese, bacon bits, croutons and dressings can quickly turn your healthy meal into an attack on your body.